-In this example, we are going to use the FORECAST function, which will predict next month sales data.
-Assume that a popular FMCG company has sales data month-wise, and the management needs to find out the sales forecasting to get the next future month sales.
-In this scenario forecasting function will be very useful in pointing out future sales.
+In this example, we will use the FORECAST function to predict next month’s sales data.
+Assume that a popular FMCG company has monthly sales data, and the management needs to find the sales forecasting to get the next month’s sales.
+In this scenario, the forecasting function will be very useful in pointing out future sales.

 Here in the below example, we can see that year-wise sales data has given great revenue; now, we will use the forecast function to predict how the sales will be there for 2009.

 In the above sales data, we can see the product sales item that has earned revenue Year wise.
-In order to predict next year data, we use the FORECAST function.
-For the year 2008 Product Name “ Grommer” has earned sales value of 6000000 In order to predict the next year, i.e. 2009 Sales value we can use the FORECAST in excel which is shown with the below sales data.
+To predict next year’s data, we use the FORECAST function.
+For 2008 Product Name “ Grommer” earned a sales value of 6000000.
+To predict the next year, i.e. 2009 Sales value, we can use the FORECAST in Excel shown with the below sales data.

-So we have to use the FORECAST in excel to derive the next year sales value where
+So we have to use the FORECAST in Excel to derive the next year’s sales value where